vikasmahesh1/newtravel/README.md

 ## Contribution guidelines

+### Branch workflow

+- The shared integration branch is **`development`**.
+Push changes with `git push origin HEAD:development` (or set your local branch's upstream to `origin/development`).
+- Open pull requests against `development` unless your team agrees on a different target (e.g., release branches).
+- Merge to `main` only through tested pull requests originating from `development`.

 1. Fork and clone the repository.
 2. Create a feature branch: `git checkout -b feature/my-enhancement`.
 3. Install dependencies and run the development server (`npm run dev`).